signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 ## Format the partition as ext4

-We still need to create an ext4 filesystem on the partition.
+We still need to create a new ext4 filesystem on the partition.

 ```bash
 sudo mkfs.ext4 /dev/sdb1